EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ## Distinct home directories

-For most back-ends, your home directory is mounted both on the Open OnDemand host and the back-ends so any job files are immediately available on the back-end, and any files created on the back-end available on the Open OnDemand host and viewable via the [File Browser](portal.md#file-browser-page).
+For most back-ends, your home directory is mounted both on the Open OnDemand host and the back-ends so your directories and files on the Open OnDemand host, and changes to these, are reflected on the back-ends and vice-versa.

 However, you may have access to back-ends where your home directory is not mounted across both the Open OnDemand host and the back-end i.e., you have distinct, separate, home directories on each host.